 By BEL JACOBS

-Every year, around 30 million dogs are horrifically killed and eaten in parts of Asia.
+Every year, around 30 million dogs are horrifically killed and eaten around of Asia.
 While only a fraction of that number is consumed during its ten day duration, Yulin has become totemic in the annals of this trade: a focus of outrage and activism.

-Dogs are killed and eaten in the Far East for entirely mythic reasons of health and wellbeing.
+Dogs are killed and eaten in the Far East for mythic reasons of health and wellbeing.
 Further to the myth is the belief that the animals must die in fear in order for their meat to taste better.
-This leads to acts of unimaginable brutality, particularly in Yulin, with reports - and video footage - of dogs being beaten to death with metal bars, dismembered, skinned and boiled alive.
+This leads to acts of unimaginable torture, with reports - and video footage - of dogs being beaten to death with metal bars, dismembered, skinned and boiled and blowtorched alive.

 This is no excuse for the extent of its brutality.
-The ‘festival’ is a travesty, in which cruelty and suffering are celebrated and enjoyed.
-In an age of growing ethical awareness, culture cannot be an excuse for either.
+The ‘festival’ is a travesty, in which cruelty is celebrated.
 Dogs may not have a history as companion animals in Chinese culture but the cruel treatment of any living creature should be regarded as the antithesis of emotional and intellectual progress.

 "The cruel treatment of any living creature should be regarded as the antithesis of emotional and intellectual progress."